-- 1) An interconnection with Sterling Municipal Light Department which will provide a more robust and reliable feed for the town and would replace or be in addition to the interconnection with National Grid. - 2) Currently in the engineering phase of a battery storage project, which will save PMLD thousands of dollars each year in capacity and transmission expenses.
-The battery is projected to be online in Q2 2024. - 3) Working towards identifying and purchasing non carbon emitting energy to meet the state standard of 50% non-emitting energy supply by 2030.
+- 1) Currently in the contracting phase of a battery storage project, which will save PMLD thousands of dollars each year in capacity and transmission expenses.
+The battery is projected to be online in 2025. - 2) Contracted PLM Engineering to study the feasibility of a Princeton/Sterling Interconnection.

-There were not any town wide outages on the distribution side or the National Grid side of the Town meter in 2022.
+There were two town wide outages on the distribution side, or the National Grid side, of the Town meter in 2023.
 PMLD will continue to rebuild and strengthen the distribution system with new equipment and a comprehensive tree trimming program that has proven successful.
-PMLD is committed to keeping the lights on and those rare occasions that the lights go out, we are committed to as quick a response and restoration of the electric service as possible.
+PMLD is committed to keeping the lights on and those rare occasions that the lights go out, we are committed to as quick of a response, and restoration of the electric service, as possible.